ESP32-S2 and ESP-C3 boards

 The ESP32 version of uLisp now uses LittleFS to allow you to save the entire workspace on all ESP32 boards using (save-image).

-The first time you call save-image LittleFS allocates the file system, and an error may be diplayed such as:
+The first time you call save-image LittleFS allocates the file system, and an error may be displayed such as:

 ./components/esp_littlefs/src/littlefs/lfs.c:1071:error: Corrupted dir pair at {0x0, 0x1}